Photo: Alex J. Berliner/ABImages

 Since the early 2010s, the multi-hyphenate artist has captivated audiences with her incredible voice and showstopping performances across film, TV, the West End, and Broadway.

-However, 2025 has been particularly good for Erivo, who has been booked and very busy throughout the entire year.
+However, 2025 has been especially remarkable for Erivo, who has stayed booked and busy throughout the year.

-From earning universal acclaim for her portrayal of Elphaba in Jon M. Chu’s Wicked: For Good to earning multiple Grammy nominations and releasing a New York Times best-selling book, the 38-year-old talent has achieved incredible new levels of success (and rightfully so!).
+From earning universal acclaim for her portrayal of Elphaba in Jon M. Chu’s Wicked: For Good to receiving multiple Grammy nominations and releasing a New York Times best-selling book, the 38-year-old talent has reached incredible new heights of success—and rightfully so!

-In light of her inspiring year, the 46th London Critics Circle Film Awards announced Erivo as the third recipient of the Derek Malcom Award for Innovation.
+In recognition of her inspiring year, the 46th London Critics’ Circle Film Awards named Erivo the third recipient of the Derek Malcolm Award for Innovation.

-The Tony-winning actor follows the footsteps of stars such as Zoe Saldaña and Colman Domingo.
+The Tony-winning actor follows in the footsteps of stars such as Zoe Saldaña and Colman Domingo.

 View this post on Instagram

-“This has been an incredible year for film, and having the opportunity to bring Elphaba, the embodiment of a trailblazer, to the screen has been one of my greatest privileges.”
+“This has been an incredible year for film, and having the opportunity to bring Elphaba, the embodiment of a trailblazer, to the screen has been one of my greatest privileges,” Erivo said.

-In a separate statement, the chair of the London Film Critics, Jane Crowther, praised Erivo for her “innovative work telling stories that illuminate, inspire and challenge audiences.”
+In a separate statement, Jane Crowther, chair of the London Film Critics, praised Erivo for her “innovative work telling stories that illuminate, inspire and challenge audiences.”

 “She defies expectations across music, film, and the stage,” Crowther added.

-Erivo’s recent achievement comes a few weeks after she made Golden Globes history with her Best Performance by a Female Actor in a Motion Picture – Musical or Comedy nod for Wicked: For Good.
+Erivo’s latest achievement comes just weeks after she made Golden Globes history with her nomination for Best Performance by a Female Actor in a Motion Picture – Musical or Comedy for Wicked: For Good.

-The remarkable feat makes her the first Black woman to be nominated twice in the category.
-Erivo previously earned the same nomination for 2024’s Wicked.
+The remarkable milestone makes her the first Black woman to earn two nominations in the category, having previously been recognized for her 2024 performance in Wicked.

 Photo: Universal Studios

-Shortly after the news was announced, the Poker Face star celebrated the exciting news via her Instagram story.
+Shortly after the news broke, the Poker Face star shared her excitement on Instagram Stories.

 “WOW!
 What lovely news to receive live from the rehearsal room of @draculawestend.
 It’s an honour to be nominated once again for this film.
 It has been a beautiful journey to play this character, and this is the cherry on top,” she wrote.

-“This entire journey could never have been possible without the wonderful leadership of my brother and glorious director John M Chu, and producer extraordinare everyone could only wish for, Mare Platt.”
+“This entire journey could never have been possible without the wonderful leadership of my brother and glorious director John M. Chu, and producer extraordinaire everyone could only wish for, Mare Platt.”

-In an additional statement to Deadline, Erivo emphasised the importance of ensuring this historic accomplishment doesn’t stop with her.
+In a separate statement to Deadline, Erivo highlighted the importance of ensuring that this historic achievement extends beyond her own career.

 View this post on Instagram